reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 		accounts.forEach(a -> System.out.println(a));
 	};
 ```
 Here comes the next part.
 How will we call these methods?
 Simple.
-We'll call the respective Functional Interface methods as necessary.
+We'll call the respective functional interface methods as necessary.
 For account creation, we will receive a new list of accounts once the account is created:

 ```java
 accounts = (List<Account>) BankService.CreateAccount